-David Turner is the longest serving Director of Agatha Christie's The Mouse Trap - the world's longest running play.
+Until his retirement in 2004, David Turner was the longest serving Director of Agatha Christie's The Mouse Trap - the world's longest running play.

 Originally from West Sussex, David's professional career has seen him posted at many theatres, both close to home and throughout the British Isles.
 In 1980 he was appointed to Worthing's Connaught Theatre, where, during his six years in charge the much loved repertory theatre, he produced or directed over 70 major productions.

-In 1987 he was invited to direct a new production of the world's longest running play The Mousetrap at London's St Martin's Theatre.
-In 1994 he was appointed Artistic Director and each year directs a new West End cast.
-On the 25th of November 2002 when 'The Mousetrap' celebrated its 50th anniversary, David was honoured by being presented to H.M.
-The Queen at a Royal Gala Performance.
+In 1987, he was invited to direct a new production of the world's longest running play The Mousetrap at London's St Martin's Theatre.
+In 1994, he was appointed Artistic Director and each year directed a new West End cast.
+On the 25th of November 2002 when 'The Mousetrap' celebrated its 50th anniversary, David was honoured by being presented to HM The Queen at a Royal Gala Performance.

-The Mousetrap has been thrilling audiences from around the world for as long as HRH Queen Elizabeth II has been on the throne, and for the last 33 years the St Martin's Theatre has been the home of The Mousetrap, more than half of its record breaking 55 year run!
+The Mousetrap has been thrilling audiences from around the world since 1952 — as long as HRH Queen Elizabeth II has been on the throne — and since March 23rd 1974 the St Martin's Theatre has been the home of The Mousetrap, more than half of its record breaking 70-year run!